gipplab/MathWikiLink/README.md

 # MathWikiLink
-MathWikiLink - an entity linking system for mathematical formulae
+MathWikiLink - an Entity Linking System for Mathematical Formulae